kubernetes/website/docs/reference/pvc-finalizer-downgrade-issue.md

 Currently the pv-protection and pvc-protection finalizers must be removed manually after you downgrade so that PVs and PVCs can be removed.

-If `PVCProtection` feature is turned off in Kubernetes 1.9, here is what do do:
+If the `PVCProtection` feature is turned off in Kubernetes 1.9, here is what do do:

 Patch PV/PVC (e.g. `pv1` and `pvc1`) using the following command: